vhendrix2983/DS2020_finalProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-This graph displays the daily tornado count throughout the year, limited to the La Niña phase.
-Tornado activity shows an extended peak from March through June, with relatively little activity before or after.
-Compared to the overall tornado season, La Niña years exhibit a longer and more active tornado period.
+This graph displays the daily tornado count throughout the year, limited to the La Nina phase, showing that tornado activity shows an extended peak from March through June, with relatively little activity before or after.
+Compared to the overall tornado season, La Nina years exhibit a longer and more active tornado period.

 ``` r
 masterData |>